surajpayal/MCA_JavaProgrammig/README.md

                                                   b- .java file

                                                   c- screen shot (of whole screen).
+4- Your name and roll number should be mention on top of the answer

  Q1.
 Write a java program to, create three files one.txt, two.txt and three.txt  (FileWriter class)
     1. Write 5 lines in one.txt using PrintWriter class